vibebits/moodeng/moodeng-frontend/README.md

-# Solana Seal Key Server Frontend
+# Moodeng - Ethereum Seal Key Server Frontend

-This is a Next.js frontend application that demonstrates how to interact with the Solana Seal Key Server.
-It allows users to connect their Solana wallet, create a transaction with a Seal program instruction, and request decryption keys from the key server.
+This is a Next.js frontend application that demonstrates how to interact with the Ethereum Seal Key Server.
+It allows users to connect their Ethereum wallet, create Ethereum transactions, and request decryption keys from the key servers.

 ## Features

-- Solana wallet integration with Phantom, Solflare, and other wallets
+- Ethereum wallet integration via viem and wagami
-- Transaction creation with Seal program instructions
+- Transactions bundling and simulation via Tenderly
 - Key request and retrieval from the Seal key server
 - Responsive UI for desktop and mobile

 ## Prerequisites

 - Node.js 18+ and npm/pnpm
-- A Solana wallet (like Phantom or Solflare)
+- An Ethereum wallet (like Metamask)
 - Access to a running Seal key server

 ## Getting Started